jeromeetienne/learningthreejs.com/source/_posts/2015-07-17-learningthree-dot-js-news-number-9-stay-tuned-with-creative-3d-demos.markdown

 categories:
 ---

 This post is part of the Three.js News series.
-If you have a taste for innovation and digital creativity in 3D this series is for you.
+If you have a taste for innovation and digital creativity in 3D, this series is for you.
 For this edition we have collected some very artistic demos.
 We will take a look at some unique projects.
 Everything from subversive and divergent experiences to particle libraries has a place in this post.
 We will play around with funny and endearing characters and explore objects around Earth's orbit.
-We will spin around colourful cities and visit impressive one man portfolio.
+We will spin around colorful cities and visit impressive one man portfolio.
 All of these developers are taking creativity one step further.

 <iframe width="420" height="315" src="//www.youtube.com/embed/1Z-EEEggGFM" frameborder="0" allowfullscreen></iframe>